Wolfhart Pannenberg: Life and career

 After 1958, Pannenberg consistently served as a professor on the faculties of several universities.
 Between the years of 1958 and 1961 he was the Professor of Systematic Theology at the Kirchliche Hochschule Wuppertal.
-Between 1961 and 1968, he was a professor in Mainz.
-He had several visiting professorships at the University of Chicago (1963), Harvard (1966), and at the Claremont School of Theology (1967), and since 1968 had been Professor of Systematic Theology at the University of Munich.
+Between 1961 and 1968, he was a professor at the University of Mainz.
+He had several visiting professorships at the University of Chicago (1963), Harvard University (1966), and at the Claremont School of Theology (1967), and since 1968 had been Professor of Systematic Theology at LMU Munich.
 He retired in 1993, and died at age 85 in 2014.

 Throughout his career, Pannenberg remained a prolific writer.
-As of December 2008, his "publication page" on the University of Munich's website lists 645 academic publications to his name.
+As of December 2008, his "publication page" on LMU Munich's website lists 645 academic publications to his name.

 Theological views

 Pannenberg's epistemology, explained clearly in his shorter essays, is crucial to his theological project.
 It is heavily influenced by Schlink, who proposed a distinction between analogical truth, i.e. a descriptive truth or model, and doxological truth, or truth as immanent in worship.
 In this way of thinking, theology tries to express doxological truth.
 As such, it is a response to God's self-revelation.
 Schlink was also instrumental in shaping Pannenberg's approach to theology as an ecumenical enterprise – an emphasis which remained constant throughout his career.

 Pannenberg's understanding of revelation is strongly conditioned by his reading of Karl Barth and Georg Wilhelm Friedrich Hegel, as well as by a sympathetic reading of Christian and Jewish apocalyptic literature.
 The Hegelian concept of history as an unfolding process in which Spirit and freedom are revealed combines with a Barthian notion of revelation occurring "vertically from above".
 While Pannenberg adopts a Hegelian understanding of History itself as God's self-revelation, he strongly asserts the resurrection of Christ as a proleptic revelation of what history is unfolding.
-Despite its obvious Barthian reference, this approach met with a mainly hostile response from both neo-orthodox and liberal, Bultmannian theologians in the 1960s, a response which Pannenberg claims surprised him and his associates.
+Despite its obvious Barthian reference, this approach met with a mainly hostile response from both neo-orthodox and liberal Bultmannian theologians in the 1960s, a response which Pannenberg claims surprised him and his associates.
 A more nuanced, mainly implied, critique came from Jürgen Moltmann, whose philosophical roots lay in the Left Hegelians, Karl Marx and Ernst Bloch, and who proposed and elaborated a Theology of Hope, rather than of prolepsis, as a distinctively Christian response to History.

-As disciple of Karl Löwith, Pannenberg continued the debate against Hans Blumenberg in the so-called 'theorem of secularization'.
+As a disciple of Karl Löwith, Pannenberg continued the debate against Hans Blumenberg in the so-called 'theorem of secularization'.
 "Blumenberg targets Löwith's argument that progress is the secularization of Hebrew and Christian beliefs and argues to the contrary that the modern age, including its belief in progress, grew out of a new secular self-affirmation of culture against the Christian tradition."